-Case Study 4: Evaluation of the National Child Benefit (2005)
+Case Study 3: Evaluation of the National Child Benefit (2005)

-The National Child Benefit was the precursor to the Canada Child Benefit, starting in 1997.
-It was a joint initiative of the Federal, Provincial (except Quebec) and Territorial governments and offer families with children under 18 an income tested monthly stipend that started at \$6000 annually per child for those with no earnings, tapering to 0 for those with family incomes of \$33,000.
-The goal was to reduce the depth and incidence of children in poverty without causing parents to reduce their work effort.
+- The National Child Benefit was the precursor to the Canada Child Benefit, starting in 1997. - A joint initiative of the Federal, Provincial (except Quebec) and Territorial governments - Offer families with children under 18 an income-tested monthly stipend that starts at \$6000 annually per child for those with no earnings and taper to 0 for those with family incomes of \$33,000. - The goal was to reduce the depth and incidence of children in poverty without causing parents to reduce their work effort. - Methods included - Interviews (n=75) with FPT representatives - Recipient Mail/Phone survey (n=5500) of NCB recipients with sample drawn from tax records using propensity score matching - Analysis of taxation data (n=100,000+) conducted at Canada Revenue Agency - Focus Groups (n=20) in every province, concentrating on urban centres and enrolled from the client survey, split between social assistance and non-recipients of social assistance.